Premarital Counseling: Using A Premarital Questionnaire Before Marriage Counseling

 Relationships will never be equal, including marriage relationships.
 What you should expect is to receive at least as much from your partner as you offer.
 One partner should never feel like they do all the work, pay all the bills, and take care of all the problems.
 One person's way of showing love is letting the other person sleep in and serving them breakfast in bed.
 Another person's way of showing love is being a great financial provider so they can both spend time doing fun activities.
 What positive things do you give in the relationship?
 What things make you feel loved, honored, and cherished on the receiving end?
 A balanced relationship is a healthy relationship.

-Are you equally at ease when you are together as when you are apart?
+Are you as comfortable together as you are apart?

 During the dating phase of a relationship, couples will most likely spend much of their time together.
 After marriage, your friendship base may change a bit.
 Most people keep contact with their very close friends, and the distant friendships may fade a bit.
 Couples will usually begin to gravitate towards friends who are also couples going through a similar season of life.
 In healthy relationships, partners support the other person by going out and having fun without them occasionally.
 When they are together, they enjoy each other's company and talk about multiple aspects of their lives.
 Can you have fun and be responsible when going out without your partner?
 Can you still have fun together as a couple while managing all the responsibilities of a home, work, and possibly a family?